Do-All-Roofs-Need-Ventilation

 2. Powered Roof Attic Fans

 Powered attic fans are electrically driven and provide active ventilation, quickly removing hot air from the attic during the warmer months and reducing the load on your cooling system.
-However, they do consume electricity and may require professional installation by professional roofers.
+However, they do consume electricity and may require professional installation by professional roofers in Greenville.

 3. Box Roof Vents